Zondax/ledger-go/README.md

 This project provides a library to connect to ledger devices.

-It handles USB (HID) communication and APDU encapsulation.
+It handles APDU encapsulation, Zemu and USB (HID) communication.

 Linux, OSX and Windows are supported.